 We appreciated the March 24, 2022, session in Ft.
 Collins, Colorado to collectively discuss the FCA's then-discussion draft of the Proposed Rule.
-Carolina sent our Chief Marketing Officer as our representative to this meeting.
 FCS directors and employees, including many employees with direct responsibility for serving YBS farmers and ranchers, offered their initial perspectives on the proposed rule.
 The overwhelming concern raised by FCS attendees that day was why a new YBS rule is necessary.
 An FCS director summarized it best when commenting that she could not identify what the rule was designed to accomplish on behalf of YBS farmers and ranchers.
 Other participants commented similarly, noting that the additional business planning and reporting requirements in the draft proposed rule are burdensome and expensive to implement, with no clear benefit to YBS farmers and ranchers.
 A front-line FCS institution YBS program practitioner explained that additional regulatory reporting requirements would require her to spend more time writing reports, leaving less time to spend with YBS customers and prospective customers.